interep-project/docs/docs/technical-overview/groups/intro.md

 Group types, as mentioned earlier, are defined by providers.
 Each provider has its own flow in the system and differs essentially in the ways in which it is verified that a user meets certain properties (e.g. social reputation, group membership or email ownership).

-The next paragraphs discuss in more detail the different providers currently supported by InterRep.
+The next paragraphs discuss in more detail the different providers currently supported by Interep.

 :::info
-InterRep groups can also be divided into onchain and offchain groups.
+Interep groups can also be divided into onchain and offchain groups.
 The onchain groups are fully managed in the Ethereum `Groups.sol` contract, whereas the offchain groups are managed by the reputation service and only their Merkle tree roots are saved on the contract at regular intervals.
 :::